aocg-ucm/diffractio/README.rst

 * **Beam propagation method (BPM)** [Appl.
 Opt.
 24, 3390-3998 (1978)] which allows to analyze the propation of light in volumetric elements, such as spheres, cylinders and other complex forms, provided that the spatial variations in the refraction index are small.
 It allows graded index structures.
 It presents a complexity of O(n) in the two-dimensional and O(n2) in the three-dimensional case.
 It is M is computed according to the split-step propagation scheme.

 * **Vectorial Rayleigh-Sommerfeld (VRS)**.
-The VRS mehtod [Laser Phys.
+The VRS method [Laser Phys.
 Lett.
 10(6) 065004 (2013).] allows to propagate (Ex,Ey,Ez) fields offering the advantage of significant reduction in computation, from flat diffractive elements (Thin Element Approximation) with full control of polarization.
 It addresses simultaneously both longitudinal polarization.
 This approach offers the advantage of significant reduction in computation.

-* **Vector Wave Propagation Method (VWPM)**.
-The VWPM metho [J. Opt.
-Soc.
-Am.
-A  27(4), 709-717 (2010)] extends the WPM to three-dimensional vectorial fields (VWPMs) by considering the polarization dependent Fresnel coefficients for transmission in each propagation step.
-The continuity of the electric field is maintained in all three dimensions by an enhanced propagation vector and the transfer matrix. - in development
+* **Chirpez Z-Transform (CZT)**.
+Bluestein, L. (1970-12-01).
+"A linear filtering approach to the computation of discrete Fourier transform".
+IEEE Transactions on Audio and Electroacoustics.
+18 (4): 451–455. doi:10.1109/TAU.1970.1162132.
+ISSN 0018-9278.

 The fields, masks and sources can be stored in files.